 We have represented whistleblowers, individuals, and businesses.
 We are here to help you.

 To schedule a free consultation at one of the Atlanta offices of Watkins, Lourie, Roll & Chance, please call 404-760-7400.
+Or, you can fill out the form on this page or your contact page for your one-on-one appointmnet with our team.
 We serve men and women living throughout Georgia, including Savannah, Columbus, Macon, Decatur, and Augusta.